 If you are under the age of 40 and do not have a family history of breast cancer, you do not need a mammogram prior to breast augmentation procedure.
 If you are close to 40, we may recommend that you have a baseline mammogram prior to surgery.
 If you are 40 or older, you will need a mammogram performed within the last year prior to surgery.

 Will I need any other tests or blood work done?

 Lab work will be performed prior to breast augmentation to ensure that you are not anemic, do not have an infection, and are not pregnant.
 Based on your medical history, you may be asked to have additional laboratory studies or other diagnostic tests to ensure your overall health and breast health.

 HOW DO I KNOW IF I NEED A BREAST LIFT?

 This question comes up all the time, and depends on several factors, so we’ve dedicated an entire section to this topic: To Lift or Not to Lift.

 HOW DO I SET REALISTIC EXPECTATIONS FOR MYSELF?

-This is a very important question, because we don’t want you or any other patient to be disappointed with their result(s).
-Honest communication between you and your surgeon is of utmost importance.
+This is a very important question, because we don’t want any patients to be disappointed with their results from breast augmentation.
+Honest communication between you and your surgeon is of the utmost importance.

-These are the three most common ideas that lead to UNrealistic expectations in breast augmentation:
+These are the three most common ideas that lead to UNrealistic expectations in breast augmentation Austin: